-Armagh Pipers Club is an independent traditional music teaching organisation based in Armagh City, which has developed into a centre of excellence.
-Its music classes are attended by children and adults from Armagh and seven neighbouring counties, while its annual international event, the William Kennedy Piping Festival, has attracted piping enthusiasts from all over the world.
-A registered charity, it operates from Áras na bPíobairí, its premises in Scotch Street, in the centre of Armagh.
+The Pipers Club has developed over five decades into into a centre of excellence.
+Its music classes have in recent years been attended by children and adults from Armagh and seven neighbouring counties, while the move to online teaching during the pandemic has led to enrolments from other parts of Ireland and from overseas.
+The annual international William Kennedy Piping Festival, launched in 1994 and suspended for 2020, has attracted piping enthusiasts from all over the world.
+A registered charity, the Club operates from Áras na bPíobairí, its premises in Scotch Street, in the centre of Armagh.

 Since the Club was founded in 1966, thousands of young musicians have started their musical journey in the Armagh Pipers Club.
 Many still play today, some have pursued musical careers as performers, teachers and academics.
 We have now on our rolls children and grandchildren of our original members.